hashgraph-online/hcs-improvement-proposals/docs/standards/hcs-2.md

 #### Migrate

 This operation is irreversible, and can only exist once within a Topic Id.
 New messages after a `migrate` operation are invalid.
+It is suggested to replicate all data from the previous Topic or create a snapshot with a pointer to the old Topic.

+### Retrieval
-All HRLs pointing to this Topic ID, should use the new Topic Id to compute state.
+All HRLs pointing to the original Topic, should utilize the new `t_id` to compute state.
+Additionally, root Topic Ids with more than 3 `migrate` operations in any part of the chain would be considered invalid.
+This safeguard would prevent infinite recursion.

+**Note, this operation is not finalized and should not be used in production.**

 Use the following JSON structure: